amostajabi/amostajabi.github.io/_pages/working_papers.md

 {% include base_path %}

-### Market Homogenization: How Creating New Product Markets Impacts Matchmaking and Innovation in Platform Marketplaces
+### Market Homogenization: How Creating New Categories Shapes Firms’ Competition Perception and Effort Investment in Platforms

-  * Job Market Paper
-  * Under Review
+  * Revise and Resubmit at Strategic Management Journal
   * Best Paper Nomination at AOM TIM Division (2023)

 **Abstract:**